 In 1921 in Tulsa, Oklahoma a district named Greenwood was thriving with successful African- Americans.
 A young entrepreneur named O.W.
 Gurley bought 40 acres of land a few years prior that was only sold to blacks and they started building.
 From that birthed doctors offices, law offices, a movie theater, restaurants and various entrepreneur businesses along Greenwood Avenue.
-This particular avenue did not run-through any white neighborhoods which was something the residence took great pride in; it was something of their own.
+The avenue did not run through any white neighborhoods which was something the residents took great pride in; it was something of their own.

 We encourage you to join, create and fuel a movement of your own.
 At Six Point Four, we will give back to the community, to businesses and to causes that make a difference for our people.
 Moments On Cotton will be our subtle way to remind the world that we will express ourselves on a canvas that broke our peoples back.